jay-ramani/Video-Tagger/README.md

 Note: Use a Python 3.6 environment or above to execute the script.

 ## External Tools Used
 Obviously, [Python](https://www.python.org) is used to interpret the script itself.
-The probing and tagging code uses external tools ('[ffprobe](https://www.ffmpeg.org/)' and '[mkvpropedit](https://mkvtoolnix.download/)'). 'ffprobe' is used to probe the currently set metadata (only title for now), and if any different from the title to be set at hand, invoke 'mkvpropedit' to set so.
+The probing and tagging code uses external tools ('[ffprobe](https://www.ffmpeg.org/)' and '[mkvpropedit](https://mkvtoolnix.download/)'). `ffprobe` is used to probe the currently set metadata (only title for now), and if any different from the title to be set at hand, invoke `mkvpropedit` to set so.

 ## Where to Download the External Tools From
-'ffprobe' is part of the open source ffmpeg package available from https://www.ffmpeg.org, and 'mkvpropedit' is part of the open source MKVToolNix pacakage available from https://mkvtoolnix.download.
+`ffprobe` is part of the open source ffmpeg package available from https://www.ffmpeg.org, and `mkvpropedit` is part of the open source MKVToolNix pacakage available from https://mkvtoolnix.download.

 ## Pre-requisites for Use
-Ensure you have these external tools installed and define the path appropriately to 'mkvpropedit' and 'ffprobe' through the following variables under the respective Operating System checks in the function dict_metadata_tool_platform_get() in video_tagger.py:
+Ensure you have these external tools installed and define the path appropriately to `mkvpropedit` and `ffprobe` through the following variables under the respective Operating System checks in the function `dict_metadata_tool_platform_get()` in video_tagger.py:

 ```
 path_mkvmerge